 then we know that these are objectives that scholars have when they praise others from those who are lesser than them in knowledge and status.
 So we accept these types of statements and we understand them and what is intended by them and keep them in their place and context.

-08 Never for one day, did Shaykh Rabīʿ say: “I am the Imām of al-Jarḥ wal-Taʿdīl so whomever I disparage, you must accept it from me, otherwise, you are reviling me and denying my scholarship.”
-And never for one day, did we accept these refutations merely because of titles and praises.
-Rather, it was because of the clear evidence and truth they contained.
+08 Shaykh Rabīʿ's refutations were accepted not because of mere titles and praises.
+Rather, because of the clear evidence and truth they contained, following the just methodology of knowledge-based criticism, done with integrity and sincerity of purpose.
 Shaykh Rabīʿ made clear that criticism and refutation must be based on evidence, on truthfulness and integrity, and far removed from lies, fabrications, distortions, doubts and uncertainties.
-That it is the evidence that must be accepted, and whoever does not bring that will not be aided by titles.[5]
+It is the evidence that must be accepted, and whoever does not bring that will not be aided by titles.[5]

 This way was neglected by those who accepted titles and lavish praises from their followers.
 This is what happened with the likes of Fāliḥ al-Ḥarbī, Yaḥyā al-Ḥajūrī and Muḥammad bin Ḥādī.
 Those partisan to them began to shower them with lavish titles and praises to make up for the mistakes they fell into in terms of the unwarranted or hasty disparagements they made, devoid of evidence and truth, consisting of accusations, revilements and abuse, which were never found in the writings and refutations of Shaykh Rabīʿ bin Hādī (رحمه الله), because truth stands on its own.